The Last of Sheila

-The Last of Sheila is a 1973 American whodunnit mystery film directed by Herbert Ross and written by Anthony Perkins and Stephen Sondheim.
+The Last of Sheila is a 1973 American whodunnit mystery film directed and produced by Herbert Ross and written by Anthony Perkins and Stephen Sondheim.
 It starred Richard Benjamin, Dyan Cannon, James Coburn, Joan Hackett, James Mason, Ian McShane, and Raquel Welch.

 The film was released to positive reviews, and has garnered a solid following over time.
-Perkins and Sondheim's script was later novelized by Alexander Edwards.
+The script by Perkins and Sondheim was later novelized by Alexander Edwards.

 Plot

-On a one-week Mediterranean pleasure cruise aboard the yacht of movie producer Clinton Greene, the guests include: actress Alice Wood; her talent-manager husband Anthony Wood; secretary turned talent agent Christine; screenwriter Tom Parkman and his wife Lee; and film director Philip Dexter.
-The trip is in fact a reunion; with the exception of Lee, all were together at Clinton's home one year before, on the night a hit-and-run accident resulted in the death of Clinton's wife, gossip columnist Sheila Greene.
+On a one-week Mediterranean pleasure cruise aboard the yacht of movie producer Clinton Greene, the guests include: actress Alice Wood; her talent-manager husband Anthony Wood; talent agent Christine; screenwriter Tom Parkman and his wife Lee; and director Philip Dexter.
+All but Lee were together at Clinton's home one year before, on the night a hit-and-run accident resulted in the death of Clinton's wife, gossip columnist Sheila Greene.

-Once the cruise is underway, Greene, a parlor game enthusiast, informs everyone that the week's entertainment will consist of "The Sheila Greene Memorial Gossip Game."
-The six guests are each assigned an index card containing a secret that must be kept hidden from the others.
-The object of the game is to discover everyone else's secret while protecting one's own.
+Greene, a parlor game enthusiast, informs everyone that the week's entertainment will consist of "The Sheila Greene Memorial Gossip Game".
+Each guest is assigned an index card containing a secret that must be kept hidden from the others.
+The game's object is to discover everyone else's secret while protecting one's own.
 Each night, the yacht anchors at a different Mediterranean port city, where one of the six secrets is disclosed to the entire group.
 The guests are given a clue, then sent ashore to find the proof of who holds the card bearing that secret.
 The game for that night ends when the actual holder discovers the proof.

-Following the first day's game, suspicion begins that the "pretend" secrets are, in fact, true.
-This is confirmed when Alice is talking to a man off camera, whose identity is hidden.
-She says that the first card, "YOU are a SHOPLIFTER", applies to her and that she was caught shoplifting before she became famous.
-She downplays the incident, telling the mysterious man that she has his secret and shows him her card, "YOU are a HOMOSEXUAL".
-She says she will keep his secret, and there are hints of an affair.
-She is eager to know what the other secrets are, and a bit scared of the whole game.
+Following the first day's game, suspicion begins that the "pretend" secrets are actually true.
+The first card says "YOU are a SHOPLIFTER" and was assigned to Philip, but it applies to Alice, who was caught shoplifting before becoming famous.